 Why is Pain Control Important?

-In addition to keeping the patient comfortable, controlling post-surgical pain can help speed recovery.
-The proper control of post-surgical pain by the pain clinic in Lakeland, Florida, helps reduce the risk of developing complications following surgery, such as pneumonia and blood clots.
-Furthermore, controlling pain helps the patient accomplish tasks which are important to recovery, such as walking and deep breathing exercises.
+In addition to keeping the patient comfortable, controlling postsurgical pain can help speed recovery.
+The proper control of postsurgical pain by the pain clinic in Lakeland, Florida, helps reduce the risk of developing complications following surgery, such as pneumonia and blood clots.
+Furthermore, controlling pain helps the patient accomplish tasks that are important to recovery, such as walking and deep breathing exercises.

 What Causes Postsurgical Pain?